Retailer Guide | Amazon

 amazon case study for philips hue

-Benefits of the Frustration-Free Packaging Program
+Benefits of Amazon’s Frustration-Free Packaging Program

 Given this, the most immediate and obvious benefit for brands to package according to these standards is to avoid the $1.99 chargeback per unit shipped they would otherwise face.

-Packaging Costs
+Reduced Packaging Costs

-By doing everything you can to make your product and primary packaging appropriate to ship in, you can drastically reduce the amount of material and, therefore, the cost of your packaging.
+By doing everything you can to make your product and primary packaging appropriate to ship in, you can drastically reduce the amount of material used and, therefore, the cost of your packaging.

-Shopper Conversion
+Enhanced Shopper Conversion

-Customer Experience
+Positive Customer Experience

 According to Amazon, FFP certification is designed to make the customer experience as positive as possible.
 Accordingly, brands that align their packaging with the Tier 1 FFP certification may give their customers a more positive unboxing experience, which builds long-term brand loyalty.